• Skip to primary navigation

 Collard greens can be frozen in an airtight container or freezer bag.
 Eat within 6 months or so (3 months for the best flavor).

 Leave frozen leftovers in the fridge overnight to thaw.
-Then, pour them in a saucepan and warm over medium-low heat until desired temperature.
+Then, pour them into a saucepan and warm over medium-low heat until you reach your desired temperature.

 For those sensitive to the bitterness of collards, try adding a teaspoon of salt and a teaspoon of lemon juice when they are cooked.
 Mix thoroughly and taste.
 If it is still too bitter, add a bit more of both.